+Navigating parenting without rules is like venturing out on a road trip without a map.
+But, unfortunately for all of us, raising kids doesn’t come with directions.
 From the basic black-and-white groundwork of morals and ethics to more specific family-driven goals, it’s up to us as parents to define the trajectories we want our kids to follow — and just as importantly, to stay the course on an everyday basis.
-That’s why establishing family rules is so important.
-But if you’re not careful, the guiding principles can easily be ineffective.
+A big part of that is learning how to set up family rules that actually work.

 As crucial as family rules are for everybody in your home, they’re only effective if you stick with them for the long haul.
 In the heat of the moment, when you’re exhausted or irritable, it can be tough to maintain the boundaries you set — which can end up making things more confusing and chaotic for everyone.

 The key is to create rules you can enforce with consistency and kindness.
 Here’s what you need to know about setting and sustaining your family rules, according to parenting and family experts.

 The best family rules should reflect your family’s core values.
 As such, the first step in creating family rules is to identify what those are.
 What do you and your partner care about most in life?
 What principles do you most want to instill in your kids?
 The rules you set will play a role in shaping your kids’ character, so take as much time as you need to sit down and process your values and then discuss them with your partner.
 Some examples of common values include:

 - Hard work

 If you follow a faith tradition or have a cultural background that’s important to your family, then you might consider adding principles related to those.
 Once you pin down the principles most important to you, make sure you and your partner (and any other adults in your home) are on the same page) before establishing rules.
 When all rule-enforcers buy-in, Ford says, it’ll be a lot easier to stick with them (especially when you inevitably start to feel wishy-washy).